 GFMD exists as a knowledge platform for the global media development community, where we leverage multi-sectoral expertise to provide the most current and practical knowledge and experience to our network.
-Together with more than 190 members and partners, we act together to support journalism and media through collaboration, knowledge exchange, and advocacy, and seek to foster viable and independent journalism, greater transparency, and more pluralistic media environments.
-Our organizational strategy is rooted in the following aims:
+Together with over 200 members and partners working across more than 70 countries, we act together to support journalism and media through collaboration, knowledge exchange, and advocacy, and seek to foster viable and independent journalism, greater transparency, and more pluralistic media environments.
+Our organisational strategy is rooted in the following aims:

 - To provide an international forum for the discussion of ideas, information, and strategies in to support and develop the field of journalism and media worldwide.

 - To facilitate communication between and among our members through the support of the GFMD secretariat.

 - To create a platform for journalism support and media development practitioners to interact with donors, governments, opinion leaders, and the wider public in order to advocate for media development as a primary pillar for advancing social, economic, and political development.

 - To promote and disseminate research and analysis on the impact of media development assistance on governance, civic participation, poverty alleviation, access to information, emergent crises, and information markets worldwide.

 - To promote the establishment of common standards and ethics for media development work that encourages cross-sector cooperation and collaboration.